SWF-Lab/DappChef-ProblemsDB/README.md

 - ✅ Constructor: Deploy the contract with constructor call data
 - ✅ Event: Expect the specify events to be emitted
 - ⬜️ WITH_ETHER: Send Ether to Contract
-- ⬜️ MSG_SENDER: Use User's Address to be expectReturn or callData
+- ⬜️ USER_ADDRESS: Use User's Address to be expectReturn or callData
 - ⬜️ WAIT: Wait for few blocks

 ### Important Announcement